roboticsoutreach/smallpeice-handbook/docs/index.md

 Over 5 days, we will help 50 sixth-form students to design, build, program and test fully autonomous robots, before running a competition for them on the Friday afternoon.

-You are not expected to read this handbook in its entirety, though please familiarise yourself with the following pages:
+You are not expected to read this handbook in its entirety, though please familiarise yourself with at least the following pages:

 -   [Volunteer structure](./volunteer-structure)
 -   [Volunteer area](./volunteer-area)